Easter Island in 4 Days

 Cruise Ship Invasion

-Day 4 – South West Circuit
+Easter Island Day 4 – South West Circuit

 It’s our final day on Easter Island and our first nice day.
 Until now, our time here had combined the worst weather of our trip with the worst accommodation; outside has been wet and windy and miserable while inside has been damp and mouldy and miserable.
-But today the sun is shining and we ‘borrow’ ($60) the landlady’s jeep for another outing.
+But today the sun is shining and we hire the landlady’s jeep for another outing.

 Driving round Easter Island